 **The last period of each day (2:20-3:10) will be a “Subject Area Structured Support Time.”
 This time is for supplemental support, 1-1 extra help, and/or independent work on that subject’s assignments.
 Students attend their regularly scheduled class during last block; attendance will be taken.
 Remote learners are expected to sign onto the class at the start of the period.
 They may be dismissed to work asynchronously after checking in with the teacher.
 Also, students on IEPs and EL’s may meet virtually with support staff during this time for that subject area.
 If the student is up to date on all assignments for that subject, students can work on assignments for other classes, with teacher approval.
 Screens should only be used for school-related activities (no movies, games, etc.).
 We will provide guidance at a later date as to whether or not students will be allowed to listen to music

 Sturgis’s hybrid schedule allows for synchronous (occurring at the same time) learning for all students.

 - Students will be assigned a day of the week (M, T, Th, or F) to attend in-person.

-- On the 3 learning days the student is not attending in-person, that student will participate in live-streamed Google Meet classes.
+- On the 3 learning days where the student is not attending in-person, that student will participate in live-streamed Google Meet classes.

 - Attendance is mandatory.
 Cameras are to be turned on (and remain on).
 Grading is via a typical A-F scale.